Bad Credit Car Loans : Myths and Facts

 In other cases, advice about obtaining auto loans with low credit scores is simply one person’s “gut feeling” or opinion with no basis in reality.
 Despite what some may believe, the rules governing credit apply to all geographic regions.

-Regardless of whether you live in Louisville, Kentucky or Lexington, Kentucky – auto financing with bad credit scores work the same way.
+Regardless of whether you live in Louisville, KY or Lexington, KY – auto financing with bad credit scores work the same way.
 That’s why it is vital to understand the factors that influence the decisions of a bad credit car loans company.

 Income DOES matter, but it’s not the most important thing.
 While certainly helpful, a large income is not the only thing that companies dealing in bad credit car loans consider.
 When determining a borrower’s eligibility for subprime auto financing, banks and finance companies look at several factors.